paulrobertlloyd/paulrobertlloyd-v3/source/journal/_posts/2012-06-08-twitterbird.markdown

 Still, where the previous logo had character and charm (the quiff was a beautiful touch), this revision perhaps better reflects the company as it stands today: slicker, more corporate, and balding.
 No place is this better reflected than in the company's stringent new 'Trademark and Content Display Policy', for which [Gawker provides a helpful summary][8]:

 {% figure %}
-{% picture /2012/06/twitterbird_donts.png alt="Twitter bird usage guidelines" %}
+{% picture /2012/06/twitterbird_donts.png alt="Illustation of Twitter bird usage guidelines" %}
 {% endfigure %}

 > Per the illustration, you absolutely cannot: